 Shepherd’s purse is one of the earliest wild greens in the spring.
 In the early spring, before the flower stalks appear, the leaves are good in salads or cooked as greens.
 When the plant flowers, the larger basal leaves tend to die off, leaving only the smaller leaves clasping the stem.
 They’re still edible, but they get tougher, develop more flavor, and become labor-intensive to collect.
 Very high in Vitamin C!

 Shepherd’s Purse is one of the most important medicinal plants of the Cruciferous family.
 It is a known staple for bleeding from uterine fibroids, post-partum, and perimenopause.

-To assure the best extract of Shepherd’s Purse’s active properties we hand-harvest only the flowering, above-ground parts of the plants, which are immediately extracted while still fresh and succulent.
+Bushyhead Botanicals, to assure the best extract of Shepherd’s Purse’s active properties, hand-harvests only the flowering, above-ground parts of the plants, which are immediately extracted while still fresh and succulent.
 Our Shepherd’s Purse is never fumigated or irradiated.

 To support wellness the whole plant in flower is used (except the roots) usually in the form of a tea or infusion.
 Either fresh or dried material may be used, but fresh is preferred as the dry material soon loses its medicinal properties.
 Shepherd’s purse is said to constrict the blood vessels (usually), lowers blood pressure (usually), and contracts the uterus.
 It is used during or after childbirth and to ease difficult menstruation.